- Support Groups

 Our mission is to offer help and hope to families and individuals affected by

-through support, education, and advocacy.
+mental illness through support, education, and advocacy.

 In the late 1980’s, a group of concerned families requested information and education about mental illnesses from a local treatment agency called Wood County Mental Health Center (The Clinic).
 The agency was caring for individuals who were living with severe mental illness.
 The families desired education in order to assist their loved ones most appropriately.
 The Clinic presented a class consisting on medications, treatment options and ways to cope.
 From the individuals that participated a group of people emerged that founded an affiliate with the National Alliance on Mental Illness (NAMI).